ifatess/ruotonggao/game.md

     image: ''
     alt_text: ''
   headline: 'Game: Do Androids Dream of Electric Sheep?'
-  content: I designed this game out of my love for the novel <em>Do Androids Dream
+  content: "<strong>My Goal</strong><br>This is a board game project, inspired by
-    of Electric Sheep?</em> , as well as the cyberpunk style.
-I made an attempt at game design in this fashion, and transformed my favorite novel into playable media, where I can experience the role of both androids and humans in the virtual future.
+    Philip K. Dick's novel <em>Do Androids Dream of Electric Sheep?</em> and the 1982 movie <em>Blade Runner</em>.
+After my internship in EA China Studio, I was determined to further my study in game design and tried to focus on gameplay in this project.<br><br><strong>Individual Work</strong>"
   cta:
     enabled: false
     url: ''